 Quick Relief Techniques for Summer Back Pain

-When back pain strikes during summer activities, these immediate relief strategies can help:
+When back pain hits during summer activities, these immediate relief strategies can help.
+I use these regularly and they work well:

 Heat vs. Cold Therapy

-Summer requires a nuanced approach to temperature therapy:
+Summer requires a different approach to temperature therapy than other seasons:

 - For acute pain: Use ice packs for 15-20 minutes to reduce inflammation